 Mystery seen, mystery solved.

-Wonder summed by science, our youngest and most robust religion.
+Wonder summed up crisp and clean by Science, our youngest and most robust religion.
 A religion whose prime attraction is to transubstantiate the miraculous with the dependable; whose creed reverses the Eucharist by rendering the body and blood of God into bland bread and indifferent wine.

 He wonders, “When we explain what we experience in life in the steel language of science, do we drive the mystery out or merely mix more mystery in?”